"The first principle is that you must not fool yourself – and you are the easiest person to fool."

 From Karpathy's perspective (deep inside AI research, 15 years of experience, founding member of OpenAI): Current AI builds "ghosts"—disembodied mimics lacking the architectural components for genuine agency.

-The synthesis: We've built a trillion-dollar industry on sophisticated text completion and called it intelligence.
-The fundamental gaps aren't being addressed because we don't know how to address them.
-The timelines are fantasy driven by investor FOMO.
-And the correction, when it comes, will be severe.
+The synthesis of these perspectives reveals a stark truth: We've built a trillion-dollar industry on sophisticated text completion and labeled it "intelligence."
+The fundamental gaps aren't being addressed not because of lack of effort, but because we don't yet know how to address them.
+The ambitious timelines flooding the market are fantasy driven by investor FOMO, and the correction, when it eventually arrives, will be severe and far-reaching.

 Karpathy ends his discussion with something that should haunt the industry: